MatthewHeun/matsbyname/cran-comments.md

  * We saw 0 new problems
  * We failed to check 0 packages

 Note: I improved reverse dependency checking compared to the previous submission.
 I deleted the matsindf package from my machine, thereby removing local fixes and forcing `revdepcheck` to download the CRAN version.
- `revdepcheck` worked.
+In that case,`revdepcheck` reported no problems.
 I also reverted to the `master` branch of `matsindf` on my local machine (to mimic the version on CRAN), thereby mimicking how CRAN would do reverse dependency checking on `matsbyname`.
- This approach also worked, yielding zero reverse dependency problems for this submission.
+Again, `revdepcheck` reported no problems.